jimcurtis/openwhisk-katacoda/2-knative-demo/03-serving-component.md

 ``oc apply -f serving/010-service.yaml``{{execute}}

 Now the build will eventually start running.
 You can see through the OpenShift console, how a job is created that orchestrates the build.
-Go back to your OpenShift Web Console tab/window and on the left-hand side choose the Application menu and choose Pods.
+Go back to your OpenShift Web Console tab/window and it should still be on the Monitoring view.
 This will show you the pods being created for the build.

-Eventually, an OpenShift Build is created and builds the image, as can be seenon the Builds page.
-To see the build on the OpenShift Web Console, go to the left-hand side and choose the Builds menu.
+Eventually, an OpenShift Build is created and builds the image, as can be seen in the Builds section of the Monitoring view.

 Once the build finishes, Knative will produce a couple of entities to actually deploy the application.
 The KService consists of two parts: A **Route** and a **Configuration**.
 The `configuration` is directly apparent